Zenyatta: 2008: four-year-old season

 On July 5, she was entered in the Vanity Handicap at Hollywood Park.
 She was assigned top weight of 124 pounds, while her main rivals Tough Tiz's Sis and Sealy Hill carried 121 and 118 pounds respectively.
 Zenyatta made an earlier move than usual and took the lead in mid-stretch, then held off Tough Tiz's Sis to win by half a length.
 Smith felt Zenyatta had not been at her best.
-"She was not tested at all, but I was tested", he said.
+"She was not tested at all, but I was tested,” he said.
 "She was just pulling [herself] up the whole time.
 Around the turn, she was pricking her ears.
 She was not even running.
 She was basically galloping through the stretch.
 She made me work hard, but she was just loafing."

 On August 2, she was entered in the Clement L. Hirsch Handicap at Del Mar.
 She again carried top weight of 124 pounds, spotting her seven rivals from five to twelve pounds.
-She trailed early behind a fast early pace and was eleven lengths behind after half a mile.
-She began making up ground around the far turn and moved to the lead in the final sixteenth of a mile to win by a length.
-She set a new track record of 1:41.48 for 1 1/16 miles.
+She trailed early behind a fast pace and was eleven lengths behind after half a mile.
+She began making up ground around the far turn and moved to the lead in the final sixteenth of a mile to win by a length, setting a track record of 1:41.48 for 1 1/16 miles.

 On September 27, Zenyatta entered the Lady's Secret Stakes at Santa Anita Park.
 Her main rival in the four-horse field was Grade I winner Hystericalady, who came into the race off an eight-length win in the Molly Pitcher.
 Hystericalady went to the early lead and set a slow early pace.
-Zenyatta relaxed in fourth place just a few lengths behind, then swung wide turning into the stretch.
+Zenyatta relaxed in fourth place a few lengths behind, then swung wide turning into the stretch.
 She gained the lead in midstretch and drew off under moderate urging to win by 3 1/2 lengths.
 She clocked negative splits throughout the race, running each quarter faster than the one before it.
 Her splits were :24 4/5, :23 4/5, :23 1/5, :22 3/5, with a final sixteenth in :06 flat.
 She finished the 1 1/16 miles in a stakes-record 1:40.30 and established herself as the heavy favorite for the Breeders' Cup Ladies' Classic in October.